-- 22 The Well-being of Future Generations Act requires specified public bodies to set and publish well-being objectives, take steps to meet those objectives and report annually on their progress.
-It also requires the Auditor General to carry out examinations into the extent to which those public bodies set objectives and take steps to meet them in accordance with the sustainable development principle. - 23 During 2016-17, we are working with audited bodies named in the Act and the Future Generations Commissioner for Wales as we develop and test audit approaches to fulfil the Auditor General's duty under the Act.
-The Auditor General recently carried out a consultation on the implications of the Act on our audit approach.
-We are taking account of the positive and constructive responses to that consultation as we develop and test our audit approach, working closely with a representative sample of audited bodies and with the Future Generations Commissioner.
-We expect this development work to continue into 2017-18 and we have sought continued, albeit reduced, funding from the Welsh Consolidated Fund for that purpose. - As we confirm our audit approach over the course of the year, we will talk to relevant audited bodies about the implications of discharging the Auditor General's duty under the Act for fees from 2017-18 onward.
-For 2017-18, we do not plan to charge additional costs for this work, dependent on Assembly approval of our Estimate.
-Our aspiration, supported by consultation responses, is to integrate the requirements of the Act into our existing audit work, wherever practicable, as we move towards a consistent framework for review across all the bodies subject to the Act.
+- 20 The Well-being of Future Generations Act requires specified public bodies to set and publish well-being objectives, take steps to meet those objectives and report annually on their progress.
+It also requires the Auditor General to carry out examinations into the extent to which those public bodies set objectives and take steps to meet them in accordance with the sustainable development principle. - 21 During 2017-18, we are working with audited bodies named in the Act and the Future Generations Commissioner for Wales as we develop and test audit approaches to fulfil the Auditor General's duty under the Act. - 22 For Local Government and Health bodies we will be designing our performance audit work to concurrently discharge the requirements of the Well-being of Future Generations (Wales) Act 2015 so as not to increase the overall amount of performance audit work required. - 23 For Central Government bodies, we will however need to charge fees for this additional WFG work.
+As highlighted in our Fee Scheme for 2017-18, we cannot incorporate the work in to other aspects of our performance audit work, as we do not currently undertake such work for central government bodies.
+Engagement directors will discuss the work required and associated fees with individual bodies as appropriate.